 • Nodesia Hernandez, Onondaga County Legislator

-Morning training will explore the relationship and intersectionality of trauma and health equity with Excellus BlueCross BlueShield.
-The goal is for attendees to develop actionable strategies during the workshop to present to a following panel of local policymakers: Latteef Johnson-Kinesy - Majors Office to Reduce Gun Violence, Sara M. Fitzpatrick - Assistant District Attorney, and Rasheada Caldwell - Common Counselor at Large.
+Morning training explored the relationship and intersectionality of trauma and health equity with Excellus BlueCross BlueShield.
+Then, attendees participated in a following panel of local policymakers: Latteef Johnson-Kinesy - Majors Office to Reduce Gun Violence, Sara M. Fitzpatrick - Assistant District Attorney, and Rasheada Caldwell - Common Counselor at Large.

-The celebratory luncheon in the Persian Terrace will feature a keynote address given by Onondaga Community College (OCC) President, Dr. Warren Hilton.
-We will then honor our three local Champions of Diversity by publicly recognizing and inducting awardees into the YWCA Diversity Achievers Academy.
+The celebratory luncheon in the Persian Terrace featured a keynote address given by Onondaga Community College (OCC) President, Dr. Warren Hilton.
+We then honored our three local Champions of Diversity by publicly recognizing and inducting awardees into the YWCA Diversity Achievers Academy

 2024 Stand Against Racism Walk